 The proposal is to develop the Baltic Triangle’s first hotel, comprising of 58 eccentrically designed, uniquely flexible stay spaces.
 The ground floor will feature a meeting/ socialising space, bar and restaurant with a more intimate eating area in the basement.
-Wolf & Lamb are our chosen partner for the ground floor, with a Michelin standard chef and a current style their attention to detail affords a perfect fit.

 The Baltic Hotel will sit within a beautiful turn of the century building at the most visible juncture to Liverpool’s newly emerging creative hub.

 The hotel sector continues to see year-on-year growth in revenues and expansion of capacity.
 A report from the city council illustrates how the hotel sector has enjoyed huge growth with weekend occupancy levels now exceeding 90%.

 The Baltic Triangle area of Liverpool sits to the immediate south of Liverpool city centre and is bounded by Liver Street in the north, Mill Street to the south, St. James Street to the east and Wapping to the west.

 As a result of the areas proximity to the city centre and its new popularity fuelled by a blossoming creative and digital sector overseen by the Baltic Creative C.I.C it has attracted significant levels of development.
 Since January 2012 £128 million has been invested in new developments with a further £62 million currently on site.